 On this page

 Listers (elected or appointment of an assessor): Appraise property within the town for the purpose of property tax assessment.
-Should be able to be polite, yet firm, and not be oversensitive to criticism.Source: Vermont Secretary of State
+The Listers’ primary responsibility is to equitably appraise all real property in Town in compliance with applicable Vermont State Statutes.

 |Wendy Howard||3 yrs||2022|